yoshuawuyts/knowledge/crud.md

 ## Update
 Update can also be the creation of a new thing + the destruction of an old thing, and being aware of that.
 Update is an illusion I guess?

+## Delete
+Delete is not necessarily needed; like with git you can keep an index of the current HEAD + backwards pointers on new entries and never having to delete anything.
+Welcome to weird town.